wabys32/goofy-ahh-voice-assistant/README.md

 # virtual-python-assistant
 virtual assistant python project

-# This project is a voice assistant implemented in Python, using libraries for speech recognition and command execution.
+This project is a voice assistant implemented in Python, using libraries for speech recognition and command execution.

+# How to run
 1. Make sure you have Python 3.x installed
 2. Install the required dependencies: pip install tk